 Unfilled stakes at the Bookmaker are usually down to:

-- The horse being “marked” due to huge volume/activity
+- The selection being “marked” due to huge volume/activity

 - Your maximum stake size being capped at a lower amount than you requested

-- Restrictions applied to your account due to a pattern identified in your bets
+- Restrictions applied to your account due to patterns identified in your bets

 And if you didn’t get all of your stake away at your favourite Bookmaker, then there’s no shortage of other options — even shops — that you could use to bet the remainder.
-In contrast, there’s only a few exchanges with high liquidity to choose from.
-If your preferred one doesn’t have the liquidity you need, then you’ll be forced to split your stake over lower odds, queue it, or try betting at a later point.
+In contrast, there’s only a few high-liquidity betting exchanges to choose from.
+So if your preferred one doesn’t have the liquidity you need, you may be forced to split your stake over lower odds, queue it, or attempt betting at a later point.

-Another advantage (which doesn’t concern the majority of us) is that some of the main UK Bookmakers run “special accounts” that cater for individuals wanting to place very high stakes.
-We’re talking well into the thousands!
+Another advantage, which doesn’t concern the majority of us, is that several of the main UK Bookmakers run “special accounts” that cater for individuals wanting to place very high stakes.
+We’re talking about wagers well into the thousands!

-The odds at the Bookies fully represent the payout you get on a win, regardless of how often you bet.
+The Bookie’s odds fully represent the payout you’ll receive on a win — regardless of how often you bet.

-Bets made on the Betfair exchange carry a commission in the form of a percentage on any winnings.
+Bets made on betting exchanges, such as Betfair, carry a commission in the form of a percentage on any winnings.
 Typically bettors are required to meet a minimum turnover to maintain or improve this commission %.

-The less-popular markets could have the most price inaccuracies.
-This is good news, as it presents value to the bettor if the right selections are made.
-Niche markets benefit those with very specific areas of expertise.
-After all, how accurate can UK bookmakers be at predicting events such as the total yellow cards in a Kazakhstan first division league game?
+Better yet, the less-popular markets are said have the most price inaccuracies.
+This presents value betting opportunities to bettors.
+So the niche markets benefit those with very specific areas of expertise.
+After all, how accurate can UK bookmakers be at predicting events such as the total number of yellow cards in a Kazakhstan first division league game?